How to dehydrate nuts and seeds: well, in a (rather long) nutshell...

 So, there you have it!
 The basics on how to dehydrate nuts and seeds and whether to soak and dehydrate them, or just simply skip the soaking.

 Have you ever tried dehydrating fruits, vegetables, or meats?
-If so, we’d love to hear about your experiences.
-Drop me a line here at Easy Food Dehydrating.

 Don’t forget to join our Six Simple Steps: How to dehydrate fruits, vegetables, and meats in our free email Mini Course — where we show you how to dehydrate food safely following our 6 steps.